Renters Insurance vs. Landlord Insurance: What's Covered?

 MYTH #6: I won’t be able to confirm if my tenants continue their coverage.

-USUALLY FALSE: The landlord can require proof of insurance and ask to see updated documents on a regular schedule.
-There isn’t a law that prevents a landlord from making these check-ins part of the lease agreement.
-The check-ins protect the landlord from gaps in the coverage on the off chance they’re sued because of something the tenant caused and is insured for—such as the pet ferret biting someone.
-A landlord who has an insurance requirement could evict tenants that fail to keep a current policy.
+This protects the landlord from gaps in the coverage on the off chance they’re sued because of something the tenant caused and is insured for, such as the pet ferret biting someone.
+A landlord who has an insurance requirement could evict tenants who fail to keep a current policy.